 10 Fun Things To Do In Zanzibar

 You’ll have heard of Zanzibar, Tanzania’s Spice Island, with its white sand tropical beaches, swaying palm trees and sparkling clear waters (the usual tropical paradise heaven).
 But did you know that there’s more to explore than just the breathtaking beaches?
-Zanzibar island (real name Unguja Island!) is just part of an archipelago of island gems, each with its own special flavour, and it’s just a short hop from mainland Tanzania by air.
-We’ve picked the top ten things to try, so you really get the full Zanzibar experience.
+Zanzibar Island (real name Unguja Island!) is just part of an archipelago of island gems, each with its own special flavor, and it’s just a short hop from mainland Tanzania by air.
+We’ve picked the top ten Things to Do in Zanzibar, so you really get the full Zanzibar experience.
 We’re not including lazing on a beach, cocktail in hand, because that’s a given!